-A federal law does exist that makes it a crime to transport or attempt to transport a noncitizen within the U.S., but it’s meant to cover narrower situations than the one you are describing.
+A federal law does exist that makes it a crime to transport or attempt to transport an undocumented noncitizen within the U.S., but it's meant to cover narrower situations than everyday situations like offering a ride.
 The law is found within the Immigration and Nationality Act (I.N.A.), at Section 274(a)(1)(A)(ii).

 In order to convict someone under this section of the law, the prosecutors would need to show that:

-If, despite this description, you’re still worried that the worst might happen, you probably want to know the possible penalty for this crime.
+If, despite this description, you're still worried that the worst might happen if you interact with undocumented immigrants, you probably want to know the possible penalty for this crime.
 Penalties can include a fine, a prison term of up to five years, or both.
 That penalty goes up to a possible ten years if the driver was acting for commercial advantage or private gain, and to 20 years to life in prison if anyone is seriously injured or dies as a result of the crime.